Last Updated on 03/03/2022

 I’ve always had wanderlust, and for my many city breaks around Europe, I managed with a small North Face backpack for years.
 But inevitably I ran out of space to sew any more patches on it, and it seemed a good time to travel further afield, and for longer.
 I decided to quit my job and pack my life into a rucksack to travel the world for a year.
 I needed a rucksack that would take me on lengthy travels to fully explore my wanderlust.

 I knew the rucksack would need to be big enough to carry everything and durable enough to survive mixed terrains.
 I opted for an Osprey Kestrel 68 Backpack mostly due to the brand’s reputation, and I crossed my fingers it would get me through.
 A year later, I wouldn’t change it for the world, and this is why:

 My main requirement was being able to fit a ton of stuff in as I knew I’d be away a long time.
 I went for the 68L because it seemed pretty big without being overbearing.
 I’m 6 foot 2 and a larger build, so some of the smaller rucksacks just looked lost on me.
 Plus, I’d have only fit two shirts in and the smaller ones would have been full!
 I went for the M/L, and the torso size is adjustable so it’s actually a unisex rucksack.

-For a guide on Women’s Backpacks, read this article we wrote.
+For a guide on Women’s Backpacks, read this article.